-Liposuction surgery is often thought to be a purely aesthetic procedure.
+Liposuction is often thought to be a purely aesthetic procedure.
 Known more for its waist-whittling ways—we overlook the benefits that it may have on our health.
 A study put out by the American Society of Plastic Surgeons reveals the possibly heart-healthy benefits of liposuction.
-Researchers found that after liposuction, there are a reduction in both triglycerides and white blood cells, which are associated with heart attacks, obesity, strokes, and high blood pressure.
+Researchers found that after liposuction, there is a reduction in both triglycerides and white blood cells, which are associated with heart attacks, obesity, strokes, and high blood pressure.

 Studying 322 patients undergoing liposuction, researchers measured the effect that liposuction had on cholesterol, triglycerides, and white blood cells.
-While cholesterol levels did not change, the latter two showed a dramatic decrease—post-liposuction, patients with high levels of triglycerides showed an average reduction of 43% and an 11% decrease in white blood cells.
+While cholesterol levels did not change, the latter two showed a dramatic decrease—post liposuction, patients with high levels of triglycerides showed an average reduction of 43% and an 11% decrease in white blood cells.
 Results were consistent in both men and women.

 Triglycerides: When it comes to heart health, triglycerides are an important measure.
 As a type of fat (lipid) in the blood, high triglyceride levels increase your risk of cardiovascular disease.
 Triglycerides are formed as the body converts and stores unused calories.
 Triglycerides become harmful at high levels—caused by consistently consuming and storing more calories than you burn.

 White Blood Cells: High levels of white blood cells are associated with inflammation and have been linked to coronary heart disease, obesity, diabetes, and hypertension.

 Liposuction is best suited for healthy men and women.
 A body contouring procedure, liposuction can safely be performed on various parts of the body including: